WHAT IS MINIMALISM?

 Minimalism is, of course, about living with less clutter and owning less stuff but there is so much more to it than that.

-WHAT IS MINIMALIST LIVING?
+WHAT IS A MINIMALIST LIFESTYLE?

 After all, if so many people are searching for ideas about how to declutter their homes and simplify their lives, Minimalism must have some pretty good benefits!